ibm-cloud-docs/openwhisk/openwhisk_object_storage.md

   ```
   {: pre}

-7. In your {{site.data.keyword.cloud_object_storage_short_notm}} dashboard, either modify an existing bucket object or create one.
+7. In your {{site.data.keyword.cos_full_notm}} dashboard, either modify an existing bucket object or create one.
 To learn how to add an object to your bucket, see [Add some objects to your bucket](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started-tutorial#gs-add-objects).

 8. For each bucket object change, observe new activations for the `myCosTrigger` trigger and `showCosChange` action.
 These activations appear within the configured bucket polling interval.